datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Thus, you have now published your dataset's history to a public place for others to see and clone.
 Below we will explore how this may look and feel for others.

+.. gitusernote:: Push internals

+   The :dlcmd:`push` uses ``git push``, and ``git annex copy`` under the hood.
+Publication targets need to either be configured remote Git repositories, or git-annex special remotes (if they support data upload).

 There is one important detail first, though: By default, your tags will not be published.
 Thus, the tag ``ready4analysis`` is not pushed to GitHub, and currently this version identifier is unavailable to anyone else but you.